Edb83/snake/README.md

 Overall the wireframes were successfully converted into a functioning application, however there were some deviations from the plan.
 These were:

-1. Statistics menu - this felt like a step too far and instead became the basis for the text feedback given to players based on their score.
-Rather that being able to pull up a screen showing, for example, the average score per game, this information is instead provided with comments such as "Your average score per game is X" or "You have been playing for X minutes in total".
+1. Statistics menu - this was intended to live on a separate menu screen but was moved entirely to the scores menu.
+Rather that being able to pull up a screen showing, for example, the average score per game, this information is instead provided in comments such as "Your average score per game is X" or "You have been playing for X minutes in total"

-2. Advanced image manipulation - the initial idea was to have a more flashy landing screen which would respond to user mouse movements, and to have other visuals passing behind the game play area while playing the game, either using the HTML canvas or CSS animations.
-These elements were however beyond the scope of the project and would have ultimately been an unnecessary distraction if not handled elegantly.
+2. Advanced image manipulation - the initial idea was to have a more flashy landing screen which would respond to user mouse movements, and to have other visuals passing behind the game area during play, either using the HTML canvas or CSS animations.
+This feature was outside the scope of the project and would have ultimately been an unnecessary distraction if not handled elegantly

 <span id="ux-design"></span>